dtczhl/FedTuning/README.md

 FedTuning does not depend on the absolute values of C_1, C_2, C_3, and C_4, as it is based on their respective ratios.
 Therefore, we assign C_1, C_2, C_3, and C_4 to 1.

-## Result Processing

-Result processing scripts are under ResultAnalysis/

-* overall_performance.py: calculate and compare CompT, TransT, CompL, and TransL for different traces.

 ## Result Summary

 Google speech-to-command dataset.
 ResNet-10.
 Target model accuracy: 0.8.
 Standard deviation in parentheses.
+Run ResultAnalysis/performance_summary.py, which outputs the below results.

 | alpha | beta | gamma | delta | penalty | trace id | CompT (10^12) | TransT (10^6) | CompL (10^12) | TransL (10^6) | Final M | Final E | Overall |